Expressions

 Logical Operators

-Logical Operators are used within Expressions to express how predicates combine.
+Logical operators are used within expressions to combine or modify boolean predicates (conditions).

 a OR b |